kyma-project/kyma/docs/asset-store/docs/03-01-asset-cr-lifecycle.md

 ## Create an Asset CR

-When you create an Asset CR, the Asset Controller (AC) receives an Event on its creation, reads its definition, verifies if the bucket exists, downloads the asset, unpacks it, and stores it in Minio Gateway.
+When you create an Asset CR, the Asset Controller (AC) receives a CR creation Event, reads its definition, verifies if the bucket exists, downloads the asset, unpacks it, and stores it in Minio Gateway.

 ![](assets/create-asset.svg)

 ## Remove an Asset CR

-When you remove the Asset CR, the AC receives an Event on its deletion and deletes it from Minio Gateway.
+When you remove the Asset CR, the AC receives a CR deletion Event and deletes it from Minio Gateway.

 ![](assets/delete-asset.svg)

 ## Change the bucket reference

 When you modify an Asset CR by updating the bucket reference in the Asset CR to a new one, while the previous bucket still exists, the lifecycle starts again.
-The asset is created in a new storage location and its new location is updated in the Asset CR.
+The asset is created in a new storage location and this location is updated in the Asset CR.

 Unfortunately, this causes duplication of data as the assets from the previous bucket storage are not cleaned up by default.
 Thus, to avoid multiplication of assets, first remove one Bucket CR and then modify the existing Asset CR with a new bucket reference.